 There is something beyond what we know, see and understand.
 There is something or someone that is beyond our grasp.
-Are they looking after us?
-Are they intent on watching over us?
-Do they protect us from evil?
+Is someone looking after us?
 Some of us call them angels.
 The interpretation of the Hebrew word “Malach’ is “messenger”.
 Angels are messengers of God.
 Sometimes in the Bible they are referred to as messengers in human form and at other times angelic beings.

-In our first reading, Jacob had a dream.
-He dreamed that there was a ladder set up from earth, the top reaching to heaven; and the angels of God were ascending and descending on it.
-He receives a wonderful promise and blessing and then he hears this message: “Know that I am with you and will keep you wherever you go, and I will not leave you until I have done what I have promised you”.
-Then Jacob woke from his sleep and said, “Surely the LORD is in this place– and I did not know it”!
-And he was afraid, and said, “How awesome is this place!
-This is none other than the house of God, and this is the gate of heaven.”
-Jacob knew that he could not get any closer to heaven than he was right at that moment.
+In our first reading, Jacob has a dream.
+He dreams there is a ladder set up from earth, the top reaching to heaven; and the angels of God are ascending and descending on it.
+He receives a wonderful promise and blessing and then hears this message: “Know that I am with you and will keep you wherever you go, and I will not leave you until I have done what I have promised you”.
+Then Jacob wakes from his sleep and said, “Surely the LORD is in this place– and I did not know it”!
+And he was afraid, and says, “How awesome is this place!
+This is none other than the house of God, and this is the stairway of heaven.”
+Jacob knows he cannot get any closer to heaven than right at that moment.

 I like to say that I always welcome those times, but I have had close encounters like this when God’s world and my world became blurred and it all felt like one world, where I was looking into the gate of heaven, and there have been times when I remember thinking: “Wait a minute God.
 I’m not being so good today.
 Why don’t you come back tomorrow?
 That way I can clean up my act a little better, and then I can welcome you like you should be welcomed.
 Maybe you should come back later when my heart s in a better place.
 It is in those times that we are reminded that God loves us just the way we are.
 We are all God’s children.